 The Old Quarters of Hanoi are small streets lined with charming old colonial architecture, pagodas, and temples.
-The area is located right near Hoan Kiem Lake District of Hanoi or in the downtown part of Hanoi.
+The area is near the Hoan Kiem Lake District of Hanoi or downtown Hanoi.

 The Old Quarters has a history that dates back to the 10th Century when the Ly Dynasty (1010-1225) was ruling Vietnam, and they moved to the capital of Hanoi.
 At the time, a community of craftsmen also followed the Emperor to Hanoi to set up the new city.
 The craftsmen who had the same trade would then form a guild, which could be today equated to a trade association.
 The reason they formed the guilds was to protect their livelihoods.

 By the 11th Century, the Old Quarters started to get a reputation of an area filled with guilds and artisans.
 In the 11th Century, when Vietnam obtained its independence from China, King Ly Thai built his palace in the area of the present-day Old Quarters.
 So, this cluster of artisans started to branch out into other parts of the Old Quarters.